-Teachers sign up for an Elementary Partnership Program with SciXchange at the beginning of the school year.
-We then recruit volunteers to visit the schools and facilitate exciting science experiments with the younger students.
-SciXchange volunteers visit the same class 3 times in one school year to develop an ongoing relationship with the teacher and students.
+Teachers sign up for an Elementary Activity with SciXchange at the beginning of the school year.
+We then recruit volunteers to *virtually* visit the schools and facilitate exciting science experiments with the younger students.

 Volunteers may be able to teach elementary classes about digestion, computer literacy, how to make a lava lamp, and more!
 Click here to learn about all of the elementary school activities we offer.

-SciXchange offers on campus visits for high school students to use a university lab and get a tour of campus or iBest., external link Teachers sign up their classes for a visit at the beginning of the school year.
-We then recruit volunteers to run the labs (SciXchange volunteers do not run either of the tours).
+SciXchange offers activities for high school students to experience university labs and at-home activities.
+Teachers sign up their classes for a visit at the beginning of the school year.
+We then recruit volunteers to run the labs.

 Community centres sign up for a Community STEM Partnership with SciXchange at the beginning of the school year.
 We then recruit volunteers to visit the centres and facilitate exciting science experiments to youth generally after school or later in the evening.
 SciXchange volunteers visit the same centre 3 or more times in one school year to develop an ongoing relationship with community centre staff and visitors.